deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/covariance_matrix.png)

 The numbers on the upper left and lower right represent the variance of the x and y variables, respectively, while the identical numbers on the lower left and upper right represent the covariance between x and y.
 Because of that identity, such matrices are known as symmetrical.
-As you can see, the covariance is positive, since the graph near the top of the PCA section points up and two the right.
+As you can see, the covariance is positive, since the graph near the top of the PCA section points up and to the right.

 If two variables increase and decrease together (a line going up and to the right), they have a positive covariance, and if one decreases while the other increases, they have a negative covariance (a line going down and to the right).